Customize Ubuntu 20 LTS Desktop

 There are two places you can place your theme files.
 The first is your local user area so it will only be accessible to you.
 Or you can put it in the global user shared folder.

-For you only, or your username place it everything in your $HOME/.icons.
+For you only, or your username, place everything in your $HOME/.icons.
 You likely cannot see a dotfile file or folder by default so you can either load Nautilus (File Explorer) and click the three-dot menu to Show Hidden Files.
-You can press CTRL+L in Nautlus and type ~/.icons to navigate to it.
-Or you can simple use the terminal and navigate to cd ~/.icons.
+You can press CTRL+L in Nautilus and type ~/.icons to navigate to it.
+Or you can simply use the terminal and navigate to cd ~/.icons.

 mkdir ~/.icons